 2017 is the year I’ve dedicated to exploring home.
-We are lucky in Orkney to have so much history, loads of islands, and possibly my favourite part: lots of coastal walks.
-I was starting to realise that the sheer number of walks on our little Scottish island that involve stunning cliffs and rugged coastal scenery is bordering on ridiculous – but what was more ridiculous was how few of them I’d actually done myself.
+We are lucky in Orkney to have so much history, loads of beautiful islands, spectacular wildlife, and possibly my favourite part: lots of coastal walks.
+I was beginning to realise that the sheer number of walks on our little Scottish island that involve stunning cliffs and rugged coastal scenery is bordering on ridiculous – but what was more ridiculous was how few of them I’d actually done myself.

 I started out with the main ones: Marwick, Birsay, Yesnaby; I revisited some childhood favourites (now all-time favourites) on my home island of South Ronaldsay; and then I started discovering real off-the-beaten-track gems that I never even knew about.

 I’ve been doing a lot.
 And if you ever get the chance, I think you should do some, too.
-Here are my favourites.
+Here are my favourites to get you started.

 Brough Of Birsay